Polkas/pacs/README.md

 ## Validate the library

 This procedure will be crucial for R developers as clearly showing the possible broken packages inside a library.
 Thus we could assess which packages require versions update.
-Sometimes we might even

 Default validation of library.